Contact Linda Goodrum, Core Division Operations Manager

 Any student interested in the Global Studies minor should, at the earliest possible date, arrange a meeting with Champlain's Assistant Dean for Global Engagement, Adam Rosenblatt, to discuss his or her course of study.

-International experience: Every student who minors in Global Studies must take part in a significant international experience in an academic context.
-Examples include traditional one-semester study abroad programs and other classes with an embedded travel component.
+Every student who minors in Global Studies must take part in a significant international experience in an academic context.
+Examples include traditional one-semester study abroad programs and classes with an embedded travel component.

 NOTE: Global Studies is an 18-credit minor, and 12 of the credits taken to fulfill it must be unique to the minor-in other words, a student cannot count more than 6 credits to both his/her major program of study (or another minor) and the Global Studies minor.